herrcult69/DFL-Hospital-Python/README.md

 # DFL Clinic — Decentralized Federated Learning

-A pure Python, peer-to-peer federated learning system for medical diagnosis.
-Three hospital nodes collaboratively fine-tune a shared AI model without ever sharing raw patient data.
-No central server.
-No Java.
-No raw TCP sockets.
+A pure Python, peer-to-peer federated learning system for medical diagnosis using Large Language Models (LLMs).
+The nodes in this network collaborate to fine-tune a shared AI model (using LoRA) on their local private datasets without ever sharing raw patient data.

+It features a decentralized ring/graph topology, gRPC-based parameter transfer, a gossip protocol for state synchronization, and a FastAPI-based REST API for node management and status.

+---

+## Features

+- **Peer-to-Peer Architecture:** No single central server for aggregation.
+Nodes organize into a K-regular graph topology.
+- **Federated Fine-Tuning (LoRA):** Low-Rank Adaptation (LoRA) is used to fine-tune the model efficiently.
+- **Privacy-Preserving:** Raw patient data never leaves the hospital node.
+Only model weight updates are transferred securely via gRPC.
+- **Gossip Protocol:** Node discovery and status updates are propagated using a lightweight gossip protocol.
+- **FastAPI Backend:** Modern, fast REST APIs for dashboard and status monitoring.

 ---